MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-qas.md

 ## Add or edit Q&As using browser extensions

-Search administrators can create search content easily by using browser extensions.
-Install the browser extension, and then go to the site from which you want to generate a Q&A. You can then create the Q&A and include a link to the source site.

-Currently, browser extensions are available for Microsoft Edge and Chrome.

-- To download extensions for Edge (Legacy), go to [Microsoft Store](https://www.microsoft.com/p/microsoft-search-content-creator/9nrqdbcbwq55?activetab=pivot:overviewtab).
-- To download extensions Chrome or Edge (Chromium), go to the [Chrome web store](https://chrome.google.com/webstore/detail/microsoft-search-content/nocnablpaoeecfmfnjoheefkogmleipm).
+Search administrators can easily create Q&A and bookmark answers using the [Microsoft Search content creator extension](https://chrome.google.com/webstore/detail/microsoft-search-content/nocnablpaoeecfmfnjoheefkogmleipm).
+Add the extension to Microsoft Edge or Google Chrome, sign in with your admin account, then go to a page or site.
+The extension will suggest bookmark and Q&A answers based on the page content.
+You can publish or save them as drafts.

 ## Bulk add or edit Q&As